-55 Commonwealth was designed by Cummings and Sears, architects, and built in 1875-1876 by Weston & Shepard, builders, as the home of Joseph T. Bailey and his wife, Phebe Bartlett (Strickland) Bailey.
-They previously had lived in Dedham.
-They previously had lived in Dedham.
+55 Commonwealth was designed by Cummings and Sears, architects, and built in 1875-1876 by Weston & Shepard, builders, as the home of Joseph Tilden Bailey and his wife, Phebe Bartlett (Strickland) Bailey.
 Joseph Bailey is shown as the owner on the original building permit application, dated July 26, 1875, and on the final inspection report, dated May 3, 1876.

 Phebe Bailey purchased the land for 55 Commonwealth on July 3, 1875, from attorney Edward Ingersoll Browne.
 The lot had originally been purchased from the Commonwealth of Massachusetts on May 18, 1865, by Randolph Marshall Clark.